KDE/documentation-docs-kdenlive-org/user_interface/menu/project_menu.rst

 Clean Project
 -------------

-This function can be used to remove any unused clips from the project bin.
+This function can be used to remove any unused clips from the Project Bin.

 .. figure:: /images/user_interface/menu_reference/kdenlive2304_clean_project.webp
    :align:  left